 The Number

-The Morning Capital is an independent publication for educational and informational purposes only.
-Not investment, legal, tax, or financial advice; not a recommendation or solicitation to buy or sell any security.
+The Morning Capital is an independent publication produced for educational and informational purposes only.
+It is not investment, legal, tax, or financial advice, and nothing in it is a recommendation, offer, or solicitation to buy or sell any security.
 Market data is from third-party sources believed reliable but not guaranteed; figures are point-in-time and rounded.
 Past performance is not indicative of future results.